roopa1099/Coding/miscellaneous_practice/README.md

 - [41.
 Find number of roataion in sorted rotated array](./FindMinimumOfSortedRotated)
 - 42. In a sorted array, find the element that happens once, rest all appears twice.(index as odd is same as index-1, use this rule for elimination)
 - [43.
 Given sorted array, find peak element](./PeakElement.java)
+- 44. Finding Sqrt of a number using Binary Search.